Both staff and students must understand the structure, function, capabilities and limitations of mats when using them within the PESSPA programme.

-- If more than one weight-absorbing safety mat is used to create a longer area (e.g. for landing from a vaulting horse), the mats should be secured together by placing a linger agility mat roll on the surface of the safety mats.
-This will lessen the risks associated with a student landing on the line where two mats meet, and offers protection from the safety mat “bottoming out”.
+If more than one weight-absorbing safety mat is used to create a longer area (e.g. for landing from a vaulting horse), the mats should be secured together by placing a linger agility mat roll on the surface of the safety mats.
+This will lessen the risks associated with a student landing on the line where two mats meet and offer protection from the safety mat “bottoming out”.

 - Where mats for landing areas are placed together or overlaid in this way (most commonly in secondary schools), regular checks should be made to ensure that no gaps appear.
 The use of a coverall is useful in this context.
 Procedures to ensure these checks are carried out should be introduced.
 The practice of using mats together like this is not recommended in primary schools and should be carefully planned and monitored when used in a secondary school setting.

 - Mats should never be used to protect against the foreseeable outcomes of poorly developed skills, such as anticipating that students will fall while suspended from a horizontal ladder or similar apparatus.
 In such situations, it is better to modify the equipment and task to reflect student needs and capabilities accurately, thereby minimising the risks of falling and poorly controlled dismounts.